 Why do investors care about ESG?

-More and more investors are realizing the value of ESG investing and how it delivers what everyone longs for: great, risk-adjusted performance in the long run.
+More and more investors are realizing the value of ESG investing and how it delivers what everyone longs for: great, risk-adjusted long-run performance.

 While assets under management in EST investments are on a steady rise, some investors are still clueless: why should I care about making investments that generate a positive impact?
 Here are some reasons to consider.